cbrown5/cbrown5.github.io/_posts/2017-06-18-estimating-popn-decline.md

-Also worth noting that modelling an trending (non-stationary) time-series with an `ar1` is not technically correct if we want to estimate rho.
+Also worth noting that modelling an trending (non-stationary) time-series with an `ar1` is not technically correct if we want to estimate rho or forecast.
 However, here we use `ar1` because it acts like a smoother in a GAM \[e.g. [see here](https://www.r-bloggers.com/functional-anova-using-inla/).